 of On-Site Clinics

-Describes the history and value of on-site clinics, focusing on the healthcare cost savings for both employers and employees.
+Describes the history and value of on-site clinics, focusing on the healthcare cost savings for both

 Author(s): O'Keefe, L.C. & Anderson, F.